Take Effective Measures to Disallow Adult Acne

 by | Jan 8, 2016 | Beauty and Skin Care, Health | 0 comments

-Men and women experiencing acne breakouts in their 30s and 40s or even later years can simply be termed adult acne.
-Although you are never too old for acne as it can happen to any age groups.
+Men and women experiencing acne breakouts in their 30s and 40s or even later years can be termed adult acne.
+However, you are never too old for acne, as it can affect people of any age group.

 Acne is one of the most common skin problems that both men and women experience.
 Since our face is mostly exposed to the external environment, it’s more affected, while other body parts remain covered.
-The case of stubborn acne that occurs in people in their 20s and 30s is often termed as adult acne; on the other hand, many teens facing acne breakout find it less intensive and for short time too.
-According to a study, of all cases of adult acne, about 25% are found in men and 50% in women, whereas rest age groups share the other 25%.
+The case of stubborn acne that occurs in people in their 20s and 30s is often referred to as adult acne; on the other hand, many teens facing an acne breakout find it less intense and lasts for a short time, too.
+According to a study, approximately 25% of all cases of adult acne are found in men, 50% in women, and the remaining 25% are shared among the other age groups.

-Almost one-third of adults with facial acne also witness breakouts on the other body parts.
-Sometimes, acne becomes a serious skin problem and it can be a cause of depression, anxiety and embarrassment.
+Almost one-third of adults with facial acne also experience breakouts on other body parts.
+Sometimes, acne becomes a serious skin problem, and it can be a cause of depression, anxiety and embarrassment.

 Teenage and acne breakouts:

-Teenage is a phase of life when hormonal changes take place faster than other age brackets.
-These hormonal changes often cause the excess production of sebum, making skin vulnerable to acne breakout, pimples and other skin problems.
-The application of some lotions, herbal creams and home products help to treat teenage acne, but adult acne may not find it an effective solution.
-Adult acne treatment demands more regular and effective remedies that have to be taken all along the changes in lifestyle.
-It’s noteworthy that the persistent breakouts of adult acne can leave some indelible marks on skin, so its early treatment is necessary, possibly during teenage itself.
+Teens are a phase of life during which hormonal changes occur more rapidly than in other age brackets.
+These hormonal changes often lead to excessive sebum production, making the skin more vulnerable to acne breakouts, pimples, and other skin issues.
+The application of some lotions, herbal creams and home products helps to treat teenage acne, but adult acne may not find it an effective solution.
+Adult acne treatment requires more regular and effective remedies that must be taken in conjunction with lifestyle changes.
+It’s noteworthy that persistent breakouts of adult acne can leave indelible marks on the skin, making early treatment necessary, possibly during one’s teenage years.

 Causes of adult acne:

-There are some common causes of adult acne that could lead to breakouts.
+Some common causes of adult acne could lead to breakouts.
 The causes can be counted as:

 • Stress